Walsh Cup (hurling)

 The Walsh Cup (Corn Bhreatnach) is an annual hurling competition staged in Ireland by the Leinster Council of the Gaelic Athletic Association (GAA) since 1954.
 Contested by the top county teams from the provinces of Leinster, Ulster and Connacht, the tournament consists of a round-robin group stage, followed by a knockout stage.
-Formerly ponsored by Bord na Móna, it was known as the "Bord na Móna Walsh Cup".
+Formerly sponsored by Bord na Móna, it was known as the "Bord na Móna Walsh Cup" and is now the "Dioralyte Walsh Cup" since 2024.
 Prior to 2018, third-level colleges also competed.

 The Walsh Cup is part of a series of GAA tournaments known as the Leinster GAA Series, along with the Kehoe Cup (second-tier hurling teams) and the O'Byrne Cup (Gaelic football).
 The money generated by these competitions helps address hardship suffered by players and ordinary members of the GAA in Leinster.
 This scheme is the only one of its kind offered by a provincial GAA council.
 Apart from this, the competitions provide an opportunity for the county teams to prepare for the upcoming National Hurling League.

 Eight teams currently participate in the Walsh Cup, most of which are from the province of Leinster; some county teams from Ulster and Connacht also compete.
 The tournament has been won at least once by nine different teams, six of which have won the title more than once.
 The all-time record-holders are Kilkenny, who have won the competition 20 times.